cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("metamedian")` implements several methods to meta-analyze one-group or two-group studies that report the median as the outcome.
 These methods estimate the pooled median in the one-group context and the pooled raw difference of medians across groups in the two-group context. `r pkg("meta")` and `r pkg("metafor")` also provide methods for medians.
 - `r pkg("MetaUtility")` proposes a metric for estimating the proportion of effects above a cut-off of scientific importance.
 - `r pkg("metasens")` provides imputation methods for missing binary data.
-- `r pkg("metagam")` provides a framework for meta-analysis of generalised additive models including the case where individual participant data cannot be shared across locations.
+- `r pkg("metagam")` provides a framework for meta-analysis of generalised additive models including the case where individual participant data cannot be shared across locations and `r pkg("EvidenceSynthesis")` also combines across sites where individual participant data cannot be shared.
 - `r pkg("metawho")` implements a method for combining within study interactions.
 - `r pkg("metarep")` provides replicability analyses after a conventional analysis.
 - `r pkg("rema")` uses a permutation approach to handle meta-analyses of rare event data.